In Becoming a Ghost: Background, recording, and promotion

 In a July 2016 interview with Metal Injection, guitarist Justin McKinney stated that In Becoming a Ghost (which at the time was still officially unnamed) was "pretty much done".
 McKinney had joined in February of the same year.
-In April 2017 in an interview with The PRP, Keene speculated at an August release date.
+In April 2017, in an interview with The PRP, Keene speculated at an August release date.

 Only one single, "Digging the Grave" was released in promotion of the album's December release date.

 The first single from the album, "The Spiraling Void", from September 2015, as well as the second single, "Black Star", released over two years later in June 2017, were put out before an official release date was set for the album.

 "The Spiraling Void" featured Derek Rydquist on vocals.
 Rydquist was no longer in a position to tour, but remaining good friends with Michael, he recorded the track with both parties knowing he wouldn’t be touring with the group.
 Keene has said that “Derek will always have a place in The Faceless.
 Be it just recording or occasional appearances”.
 Rydquist appeared on several other songs on the record as well.

 This was also the first record to include a cover song.
-A very unique take on the song “Shake the Disease” by Depeche Mode was part of the track listing.
+A unique take on the song “Shake the Disease” by Depeche Mode was part of the track listing.
 This would prove to be by far the most experimental record by The Faceless to date.